CERTIFICATE OF EDUCATIONAL COMPETENCY

 A student who is 16 years of age or older but under 19 years of age and who has a substantial and warranted reason for leaving the regular high school program, or who has been home schooled may make application, at the option of the applicant, to the resident district or the school last attended in the state of Washington, for a certificate of educational competency.
 The application must be signed by the student's parent and shall include the recommendation of a staff review committee and the superintendent.
 Causes considered shall be those indicating that withdrawal would be in the student's best interests, including any one of the following:

 A. Personal problems which seriously impair the student's ability to make reasonable progress toward high school graduation;

 B. A financial crisis which directly affects the student and necessitates the student's employment during school hours;

-C. The lack of curriculum and instruction which constitutes appropriate learning experiences for the student.
+C. The lack of curriculum and instruction which constitute appropriate learning experiences for the student,

-D. The inability or failure of the school of attendance to adjust its program for the individual or otherwise make arrangements for enrollment in an educational program in a manner which enables the student to advance toward graduation with reasonable progress and success.
+D. The inability or failure of the school of attendance to adjust its program for the individual or otherwise make arrangements for enrollment in a program in a manner which enables the student to advance toward graduation with reasonable progress and success.

 Initially Adopted: September 4, 1975